≡ Menu

 Now…

-Before anyone gets too upset or beings complaining about the simplicity of our definitions that we’re using here, it’s important to understand that we here at IBUSA aren’t medical experts of doctors.
-We are a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like the ones described above find and qualify for coverage.
+Before anyone gets upset or begins to complain about the simplicity of the definitions we’re using here, it’s essential to understand that we here at IBUSA aren’t medical experts or doctors.
+We are a bunch of life insurance agents who are really good at helping folks with pre-existing medical conditions like the ones described above find and qualify for coverage.

 Which means that…

-Because we’re not going to be the one “diagnosing” your condition and we’re certainly not going to be involved in treating your condition, all we need to do is understand that there are differences between these different pre-existing medical conditions and how those differences are going to affect how a life insurance underwriter is going to consider you as a potential “risk”.
+Because we won’t be the ones “diagnosing” your condition and certainly won’t be involved in treating it, all we need to do is understand that there are differences between these different pre-existing medical conditions and how those differences affect how a life insurance underwriter will consider you a potential “risk. ” The good news is that despite how simple our definitions of these diseases may be, we have this down pat!

 Which is why…